xunoaib/synacor-challenge-solution/README.md

 ## Code 1: Architecture Spec

-The first code is found in the hints section of the VM architecture spec (`arch-spec`).
+The first code appears in the hints section of the VM architecture spec ([`arch-spec`](arch-spec)).
 Amusingly, this was the last code I found.

 ## Code 2: Pre-Self-Test Code